dihan2000/auto-annotated-portfolio/content/pages/projects/project-two.md

 date: '2025-03-09'
 client: Photo by Dihan
 description: >-
-  Esplanade, located in George Town, Penang, is a scenic waterfront promenade offering stunning sea views.
-It is home to historical landmarks like Fort Cornwallis and the City Hall.
-Visitors can enjoy leisurely walks, cultural events, and local street food.
-The Esplanade is a great spot to witness Penang's colonial charm and heritage.
-The nearby Padang Kota Lama field is perfect for picnics and gatherings.
-Sunset views from the Esplanade make it a must-visit attraction for tourists.
+  Esplanade in George Town, Penang, is a scenic waterfront promenade offering stunning sea views, colonial-era architecture, and a glimpse into the island's rich history.
+It’s a great spot to relax, enjoy street food, and witness local events or festivals.
 featuredImage:
   type: ImageBlock
   url: /images/IMG_9010.jpg